Documentation Index

 Identity Rules

-user_idmust be unique per environmentuser_idshould be stable (don’t use session IDs or random values)- Calling
+user_id should be stable (don’t use session IDs or random values)

 - To remove a property, set it to